-(C) 6.-Impervious Surface.
-The amount of I mpervious Surface must not exceed 15% of the total area on the parcel within 250 feet of the L lake.
-DRB variance and conditional use approval is required for the creation of Impervious Surface that will result in greater than 15% Impervious Surface after the proposed development is completed; or if approved, the DRB shall require the applicant tomust submit plans prepared by a qualified professional engineer demonstrating that stormwater runoff will be managed with minimal potential for erosion and minimal negative impacts to water quality.
-The qualified professional preparing the plan must certify in writing to the DRB that the plan was installed as proposed; any discrepancies and their impact on erosion and water quality shall be noted.
-Negative impacts shall be rectified by the landowner.
+(C) Impervious Surface.
+The amount of Impervious Surface must not exceed 15% of the area on the parcel within 250 feet of the Lake.
+DRB variance and conditional use approval is required for the creation of Impervious Surface that will result in greater than 15% Impervious Surface after the proposed development is completed; if approved, the DRB shall require the applicant to submit plans prepared by a qualified professional demonstrating that stormwater runoff will be managed with minimal potential for erosion and minimal negative impacts to water quality.
+The qualified professional preparing the plan must certify that the plan was installed as proposed.
 See Figure 8C.